Meet our Volunteer Board of Directors

 Richard Wallace

-Richard is a professor at CSUS in cultural anthropology.
+Richard is a professor at Stanislaus State in cultural anthropology.
 He brings a global perspective to the market with experience from around the world including South America.
 He has been a supporter of the market from the first season of the market.
 His students have also played an important role in the market, often conducting research and surveys at the market to gain insights on customer behavior and vendor feedback.

 Forrest White